Jefferson Township, Greene County, Pennsylvania

-Jefferson Township is a township in Greene County, Pennsylvania, United States.
-The population was 2,359 at the 2020 census, up from 2,352 at the 2010 census.
+Jefferson Township is a township that is located in Greene County, Pennsylvania, United States.
+The population was 2,355 at the time of the 2020 census, a little more than the 2,352 at the 2010 census.

 Geography

-Jefferson Township is in northeastern Greene County, bordered at its northeastern end by the Monongahela River, which forms the Fayette County line.
+Jefferson Township is located in northeastern Greene County, and is bordered at its northeastern end by the Monongahela River, which forms the Fayette County line.
 The northern border of the township follows Tenmile Creek, a tributary of the Monongahela, and the longer northwestern border of the township follows the South Fork of Tenmile Creek.

 The borough of Jefferson, a separate municipality, is surrounded by the northwestern part of the township.
 The borough of Rices Landing borders part of the northeastern edge of the township, and the borough of Clarksville borders the northern edge of the township, across the South Fork of Tenmile Creek.
 Unincorporated communities in the township include Pitt Gas, Braden Plan, and Dry Tavern.

 According to the United States Census Bureau, the township has a total area of 56.1 km2, of which 55.8 km2 is land and 0.3 km2, or 0.57%, is water.